vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 OkayNoFlyList = [ghost]++NoFlyList.
 {% endhighlight %}

+Note that the left-hand operand represent a list of a single item -- our ghost.
+The list happens to be immutable so Erlang cannot in good conscience modify it or any of its contents, therefore being forced to make a copy.
 This time the `ghost` needs to look at the first screw-up in the no-fly list, therefore being the only item that needs to be copied.
-Remember that the left-hand operand represent a list of a single item.
-This item already exist and Erlang cannot in good conscience modify this item, there being forced to make a copy.
 In the meantime the monkey still looks at the mole which is still blind as a bat.

 Just sidetracking here